BrunoFares/CarAcceptabilityMLModel/README.md

 accuracy of 99.71% at `C = 110` and above, along with minimal hinge loss.

-Among the three models, SVM outperformed both KNN and Decision Tree, making it the most effective classifier for this dataset in terms of accuracy and confidenc
+Among the three models, SVM outperformed both KNN and Decision Tree, making it the most effective classifier for this dataset in terms of accuracy and confidence.